C4.1.1

 A negative association means the two species occur together less often than expected, which may provide evidence for interspecific competition.
 A positive association means they occur together more often than expected, which may suggest shared habitat preferences or mutualistic effects.
 The test shows association, not cause; ecological interpretation still matters.

-A predator–prey relationship can help control population size because predation pressure often changes with prey density.
-When prey are abundant, predators find food more easily, survive better and reproduce more.
-Predator numbers then rise, so more prey are killed and the prey population falls.
+A predator–prey relationship can regulate population size because predation pressure often changes with prey density.
+When prey are abundant, predators find food more easily.
+They survive better and reproduce more.
+As predator numbers increase, more prey are killed, so the prey population falls.
 Once prey become scarce, predators have less food, and predator survival or reproduction drops.
 The prey population can then recover.

-The classic real case study is the Canada lynx and snowshoe hare in northern forests of North America.
-Historical fur-trapping records show repeated cycles in numbers.
+The classic real case study is the Canada lynx and snowshoe hare in the northern forests of North America.
+Historical fur-trapping records show repeated cycles in their numbers.
 Hare numbers usually rise first.
-Lynx numbers rise after a delay, since reproduction takes time.
-Increased lynx predation contributes to the later fall in hare numbers, and food shortage then contributes to the fall in lynx numbers.
+Lynx numbers rise after a delay, because reproduction takes time.
+Increased lynx predation helps cause the later fall in hare numbers, and food shortage then helps cause the fall in lynx numbers.

-This is density-dependent control because predators have a stronger effect on the prey when prey are dense and easier to encounter.
-It is not the only factor in the hare cycle: food quality, vegetation, disease and weather may also contribute.
-A good ecological explanation usually combines factors rather than pretending one interaction explains everything.
+This is density-dependent control: predators have a stronger effect on the prey when prey are dense and easier to encounter.
+It is not the only factor in the hare cycle.
+Food quality, vegetation, disease and weather may also contribute.
+Good ecological explanations usually combine factors, rather than pretending that one interaction explains everything.

-Predator–prey cycles also show why populations in communities depend on each other.
-The lynx population is partly controlled from below by hare availability, while the hare population is partly controlled from above by lynx predation.
+Predator–prey cycles also show how populations in communities depend on each other.
+Hare availability partly controls the lynx population from below, while lynx predation partly controls the hare population from above.

 Top-down control is regulation of population size by consumers at higher trophic levels, such as predators, herbivores or parasites.
-When sea otters reduce sea urchin numbers, kelp can increase because grazing pressure falls.
-The controlling influence moves down the food chain.
+If sea otters reduce sea urchin numbers, kelp can increase because grazing pressure falls.
+Here, the controlling influence moves down the food chain.

 Bottom-up control is regulation of population size by resource availability at lower trophic levels, such as light, mineral nutrients, primary productivity or prey abundance.
-If drought reduces plant growth, herbivore numbers may fall, and predators may later decline because prey are scarce.
+If drought reduces plant growth, herbivore numbers may fall.
+Predators may then decline later because prey are scarce.
 Here, the controlling influence moves up the food chain.

 Both types of control can act in the same community.
-What matters is which one dominates under the conditions being studied.
+The key question is which one dominates under the conditions being studied.
 In a nutrient-poor lake, phytoplankton may be mainly limited from below by phosphate availability.
 In another lake, zooplankton grazing may strongly reduce phytoplankton.
 In a grassland, rainfall may set plant biomass in dry years, while herbivore grazing may dominate in wetter years.

 This connects back to models.
-A simple food-chain diagram is a model: it strips away complexity so we can ask whether control comes mainly from resources or consumers.
-Its benefit is focus; its limitation is that real communities have many species and feedback loops.
+A simple food-chain diagram is a model: it removes some complexity so we can ask whether control mainly comes from resources or from consumers.
+Its benefit is focus; its limitation is that real communities contain many species and feedback loops.

-Allelopathy is a biological interaction where a plant, alga, fungus or microorganism releases a chemical into the environment, affecting the growth, survival or reproduction of nearby organisms.
-For this topic, treat allelopathy as a way to deter competitors.
+Allelopathy is a biological interaction where a plant, alga, fungus or microorganism releases a chemical into its surroundings, affecting the growth, survival or reproduction of nearby organisms.
+In this topic, treat allelopathy mainly as a way to deter competitors.

 Black walnut is a common example.
 It releases juglone from its roots, leaves and fruit husks.
-Juglone can inhibit the growth of some neighbouring plant species, so the walnut tree faces less competition for water, mineral ions and light.
-The effect isn’t the same for every species; some plants tolerate juglone better than others.
+Juglone can inhibit the growth of some neighbouring plant species, which reduces competition for water, mineral ions and light around the walnut tree.
+The effect is not the same for every species; some plants tolerate juglone better than others.

 An antibiotic is a chemical produced by a microorganism that inhibits or kills other microorganisms.
-In soil, a microorganism that secretes antibiotics can reduce nearby bacterial competitors.
+In soil, a microorganism can secrete antibiotics to reduce nearby bacterial competitors.
 For example, Penicillium fungi release penicillin-like compounds that inhibit susceptible bacteria, giving the fungus better access to organic matter and space.

 Where possible, add a local example to your own notes.
-Keep the structure simple: name the producer, name the chemical if known, identify the affected competitor, and state which resource competition is reduced.
+Use the same structure: name the producer, name the chemical if known, identify the affected competitor, and state which resource competition is reduced.